gvwilson/thirdbit/_posts/2014/2014-09-11-what-is-computer-science.md

   their specialty doesn't fit any of our categories, or that the categories themselves don't make sense.
   I agree with the complaint,
-  and would be happy to use some sort of validated standard taxonomy&mdash;except none seems to exist.
+  and would be happy to use some sort of validated standard taxonomy–except none seems to exist.
   Journals and professional societies all have classification schemes, but they tend to be very fish-eyed